CesarValiente/MagicalZooAI/README.md

 # MagicalZooAI
-Educational app where children can interact with their favorite magical animal to solve doubts and questions from school subjects
+This is an AI powered educational app where children can interact with their favorite magical animal to solve doubts and questions about school subjects.

+This is a project developed during the Microsoft Global Hackathon 2025.